African art > African statues : tribal fetish, maternity > Tabwa statue

 The Tabwa ("scarify" and "write") are an ethnic group found in southeastern DRC, around Lake Tanganyika.
 Tribes in this region, such as the Tumbwe , worship ancestors mipasi through carvings held by chiefs or witch doctors.
 A magical charge ( dawa )was frequently inserted atop the statues' heads.
 The diviners-healers used this type of object to reveal sorcery and protect against malevolent spirits.

 Watch the video

-Simple cultivators without centralized power, the Tabwa people federated around tribal chiefs after being influenced by the Luba.
-It is mainly during this period that their artistic current expressed itself mainly through statues but also masks.
-The Tabwa practiced ancestor worship and dedicated some of their statues to it.
-Animist, their beliefs are anchored around the ngulu , spirits of nature present in plants and rocks.
+Simple farmers without centralized power, the Tabwa federated around tribal chiefs after having been influenced by the Luba.
+It was mainly during this period that their artistic current was expressed mainly through statues but also masks.
+The Tabwa practiced ancestor worship and dedicated some of their statues to them.
+Animists, their beliefs are anchored around the ngulu , nature spirits present in plants and rocks.